itzrahulyadav/the-game/Docs.md

        or

-- follow these steps
+- follow these steps :
     -  open the following link - [LINK](https://spice.icicilombard.com/servicedesk/customer/portals)
     -  Go to Cloud Support
     -  Select DevSecOps
     -  Select the application name
     -  select the platform as Github
     -  In the Request type select - User Creation
-      - Provide the justification.
+    -  rovide the justification.
     -  Click on create

 #### 5. Access to Jenkins